openssl/openssl/NOTES-UNIX.md

  OpenSSL's configuration scripts recognise all these options and pass them to the Makefile that they build.
 (In fact, all arguments starting with `-Wl,` are recognised as linker options.)
+ Please note that 'l' in '-Wl' is lowercase L and not 1.

  Please do not use verbatim directories in your runtime shared library search path!
 Some OpenSSL config targets add an extra directory level